Force Geometry and Irreversibility in Nonequilibrium Overdamped Dynamics

-We consider a Brownian particle immersed in a viscous fluid at temperature $T$, subject to a harmonic trapping potential whose centre $\lambda(t)$ can be externally controlled~\cite{Risken1989Fokker,vanKampen2007Stochastic}.
+\paragraph{System Description and Dynamics.} We consider a Brownian particle immersed in a viscous fluid at temperature $T$, subject to a harmonic trapping potential whose centre $\lambda(t)$ can be externally controlled~\cite{Risken1989Fokker,vanKampen2007Stochastic}.
 The particle experiences deterministic restoring forces from the trap and random thermal fluctuations from the surrounding medium~\cite{Sekimoto2010Stochastic}.

 The potential energy is

 The corresponding deterministic force is

 which always points toward the instantaneous trap centre $\lambda(t)$.